Brussels Sprouts and Chestnuts

 Preparing Brussel sprouts and chestnuts can take some time.
 For these photos, I bought some ready peeled chestnuts which come in a vacuum-packed bag.
 Super easy.

 But if you have gathered them yourself, then you will need to put a cut in the flat side of the nut before boiling for 15 minutes or roasting in the oven for 15 minutes.
-The skin will then peel off easily.
+The shell and inner skin (a sort of hairy layer that covers the nut) will then peel off easily, and you can cut them to suit.
+Just add to the pan when the sprouts are nearly cooked then.

-I tend to do it in front of the television (Netflix boxset or a rugby match) as it can be a bit tedious, especially if you are making a large batch.
+I tend to do this in front of the television (Netflix boxset or a rugby match) as it can be a bit tedious, especially if you are making a large batch.

 Remember if you avoid using any butter this can be classed a vegan or vegetarian recipe and it is certainly one of our favourite vegetarian recipes.

 I hope you enjoy it.
-Please give some feedback below if you do!
+Please give some feedback in the comments section below if you do!

-Here they are served up with a delicious sausage sandwich!
+Here I served them up with a delicious sausage sandwich, but really they belong with a roast!

 How to make roasted Brussel Sprouts and chestnuts